cjcarlson/embarcadero/README.md

 This package is basically a wrapper around 'dbarts'  with a few tools
 - spatial prediction
+- visualization of how posterior draws learn over time
 - variable importance
 - stepwise variable elimination
 - AUC calculation